2016/2017 SECURED ASSESSMENT ROLL

 2006-07 Secured Assessment Roll

-How is my tax computed?
 On April 6, 2005, the Nevada State Legislature passed Assembly Bill 489, which provides property tax relief to all citizens through a partial abatement of taxes.
-This abatement provides a 3% tax cap on the previous years' tax bill of the owners' primary residence (single-family house, townhouse, condominium or manufactured home).
+This abatement provides a 3% tax cap on the previous year’s tax bill of the owner’s primary residence (single-family house, townhouse, condominium or manufactured home).

 This office sends out verification cards to homeowners in Carson City throughout the year.
 It is imperative that the postcard be returned to our office in order to receive the tax relief.
 Only one property may be selected in the State of Nevada as a primary residence.
 Some rental dwellings that meet the low-income rent limits may also qualify for the 3% cap.
 There is an alternative tax cap, not to exceed 8%, on taxes that apply to the following: residences that are not owner occupied, commercial property, raw land, business personal property, aircraft, etc. New construction, new personal property or property that has a change of use may not qualify for any cap this fiscal year, but will qualify next year.

-The 2015/16 Secured Assessment Roll lists the assessed value that your 2015/16 taxes will be based on if your property is no longer receiving an abatement.
-The assessed value is multiplied by the tax rate and then compared to your 2014/15 taxes plus the cap (either 3% or the alternate cap).
+Your 2016/17 taxes will be based on your 2016/17 assessed valuation if your property is no longer receiving an abatement.
+The assessed value is multiplied by the tax rate and then compared to your 2015/16 taxes plus the cap (either 3% or the alternate cap).
 Whichever value is lower, will be the amount the taxes are based on for the current year.